JackDanger/luigi-demo/README.md

   `source env/bin/activate`
 4. Install luigi
   `pip install luigi`
-5. Run files
+5. Run file
-  `python WordPicker.py`
+  `python WordPicker.py FlipWordBackwards`
+6. If you want to re-run the above command you must delete the files it created in the output directory first.
-6. Upon completion deactivate virtual environment `deactivate`
+7. Upon completion deactivate virtual environment `deactivate`